 NOW, THEREFORE, in consideration of the premises and of the mutual agreements herein contained, the Parties hereto agree as follows:

 1. Adoption of Terms and Conditions; Formation of Master Agreement.
-The Parties hereby agree that (i) upon execution and delivery of this Agreement, the terms and conditions of the ENA/Counterparty Master Agreement (but not the terms and conditions of any Transactions thereunder), as such terms and conditions are amended as set forth in Schedule B hereto (such amendments to be effective solely for purposes of this Agreement), are hereby adopted and agreed to by the Parties as if such terms and conditions were set forth verbatim herein, (ii) the terms and conditions of the ENA/Counterparty Master Agreement as so amended shall be and hereafter constitute a Master Power Purchase and Sale Agreement between the Parties dated as of the Effective Date (such agreement being referred to herein as the "ERMT Master Agreement (Financial)"), and (iii) such ERMT Master Agreement (Financial) shall govern all transactions that are identified as having been entered into by and between the Parties pursuant to such agreement.
+The Parties hereby agree that (i) upon execution and delivery of this Agreement, the terms and conditions of the ENA/Counterparty Master Agreement (but not the terms and conditions of any Transactions thereunder), as such terms and conditions are amended or waived as set forth in Schedule B hereto and pursuant to the provisions of Sections 3 and 4 below, are hereby adopted and agreed to by the Parties as if such terms and conditions were set forth verbatim herein, (ii) the terms and conditions of the ENA/Counterparty Master Agreement as so amended shall be and hereafter constitute a Master Power Purchase and Sale Agreement between the Parties dated as of the Effective Date (such agreement being referred to herein as the "ERMT Master Agreement (Financial)"), and (iii) such ERMT Master Agreement (Financial) shall govern all transactions that are identified as having been entered into by and between the Parties pursuant to such agreement.

 2. Execution and Delivery of Replacement Master Agreement.
 The Parties hereby undertake to use their commercially reasonable efforts to prepare, execute and deliver, at the earliest practicable date, an agreement that integrates into a single agreement the ERMT Master Agreement (Financial) (a "Replacement Master Agreement").
 However, the terms and conditions of the ERMT Master Agreement (Financial) that has been adopted and agreed to hereby shall be enforceable by and against the Parties notwithstanding any failure to execute and deliver a Replacement Master Agreement, and no failure by the Parties to execute a Replacement Master Agreement shall deem the ERMT Master Agreement (Financial) that has been adopted and agreed to hereby to be void, unenforceable, terminated, ineffective or otherwise inapplicable.

+[3.
+Credit and Collateral Provisions.
+The Parties hereby agree that the terms and conditions relating to credit and collateral matters whether contained in the Collateral Annex or elsewhere in the ENA/Counterparty Master Agreement, as such terms and conditions are amended as set forth in Schedule C hereto, are hereby adopted and agreed to by the Parties as if such terms and conditions were set forth verbatim herein, (ii) the terms and conditions of such Collateral Annex as so amended shall be and hereafter constitute the Collateral Annex between the Parties that accompanies the ERMT/Counterparty Master Agreement .]

-3. Waiver of Certain Rights of Setoff.
+4. Waiver of Certain Rights of Setoff.
 The Parties acknowledge and agree that ERMT and/or the ERMT Affiliates (any one or more, the "ERMT Parties") on the one hand, and Counterparty and the Counterparty Affiliates (any one or more, the "Counterparty Parties") on the other hand, may be the beneficiaries of certain rights of setoff pursuant to agreements among ENA and/or the ENA Affiliates and the Counterparty Parties ("ENA/Counterparty Agreements").
 Each of ERMT, on behalf of the ERMT Parties, and Counterparty, on behalf the Counterparty Parties, hereby waive any right that they may have against the other by virtue of any such rights of setoff.
 For purposes of this Agreement, (i) "ERMT Affiliates" shall mean ERMT and its wholly-owned subsidiaries; (ii) "ENA Affiliates" shall mean any entities designated as Affiliates of ENA in any ENA/Counterparty Agreements other than the ERMT Affiliates; and "Counterparty Affiliates" shall mean any entities designated as Affiliates of Counterparty in ENA/Counterparty Agreements.